dingtianran/CatDog/README.md

 # CatDog

-A tiny demo of how to use iOS 13 built-in feature(`VNDetectAnimalRectanglesRequest` and `VNAnimalDetector`) to detect cats and dogs from iPhone live camera stream
+A tiny demo of how to use iOS 13 built-in feature(`VNDetectAnimalRectanglesRequest` and `VNAnimalDetector`) to detect cats and dogs from iPhone live camera stream.
+Only Cat and Dog supported for the moment.

 Note: result might be various/hilarious sometimes ⬇️
 ![sample](https://github.com/dingtianran/CatDog/blob/master/IMG_2915.jpg)